JeremyLikness/azure-fn-file-process-hol/README.md

     INSERT TodoItems(Task, IsComplete) VALUES ('Insert first record', 1);
     SELECT * FROM TodoItems;
     ```
+6. Click `Execute`.
-5. Confirm that a single result is returned with "Insert first record" as the task.
+7. Confirm that a single result is returned with "Insert first record" as the task.

+The database is now ready.
+The next exercise will walk you through enhancing your function to parse the file and insert records into the database.

 <a name="exercise4"></a>